-PROJECT READINESS This section provides an overview of the project readiness for the Hochatown Community Access and Pedestrian Safety Project (Project).
+This section provides an overview of the Project readiness for the Hochatown Community Access and Pedestrian Safety Project (Project).

 Environmental Risk

 A Reconnaissance Data Collection Report was developed in May 2021 for the Oklahoma Department of Transportation (ODOT) to review the potential environmental constraints on the Project area.
+Some of the constraints include the following:

+- Potential impacts to streams and wetlands

+- Protected species and habitats

+- Hochatown Cemetery

+- Federal properties

+- Choctaw tribal ownership

-Some of the constraints include potential impacts to streams and wetlands, protected species and habitats, the Hochatown Cemetery, federal properties, and Choctaw tribal ownership.
-ODOT does not anticipate any major challenges or risks associated with the Project, resulting in a clear and concise schedule.
-This Project is expected to receive a categorical exclusion (CE) pursuant to the National Environmental Policy Act, indicating it is not anticipated to have a significant effect on the human environment.
+ODOT does not anticipate any major challenges or risks associated with the Project, which results in a clear and concise schedule.
+This Project is expected to receive a categorical exclusion pursuant to the National Environmental Policy Act, indicating it is not anticipated to have a significant effect on the human environment.

 Detailed Project Schedule

 ODOT has proposed an ambitious timeline for completing the Project, detailed on Figure 1.
-The six-mile Project has been split into two phases-Phase 1 covers two miles, and Phase 2 extends over four miles.
-Initial design work began in the early months of 2023, with ODOT staff currently reviewing preliminary engineering plans and estimates.
-Completion of 90% engineering plans and estimates is targeted for May 2024, with the environmental review expected to wrap up by April 2024.
-Final design plans are anticipated to be finalized by July 2024.
-Utility relocation and modification are ongoing.
-Phase 1 of the Project is slated to be completed and fully operational by September 2026, whereas Phase 2 timelines are still pending determination.
+The 6-mile Project has been split into two phases- Phase 1 spans just over 2 miles, and Phase 2 extends 4 miles.
+Preliminary design plans (30% design) were completed in March 2023, and design continues on schedule for completion of 90% engineering plans and estimates targeted for May 2024, with the environmental review expected to wrap up by April 2024.
+Design for this Project, however, started well over 5 years ago.
+The following is a summary of Project-related activities that have occurred in preparation for this Project:

+- US-259 Traffic Study, McCurtain County, OK, was completed in 2018. - Traffic Impact Analysis, Choctaw Hochatown Resort was completed in 2018. - Project costs (items and quantities) have been developed based on completed 30% and 60% design. - Reconnaissance Data Collection Report was completed in May 2021. - Preliminary Engineering Technical Memorandum was completed in March 2022. - US 259 Typical Section Matrix Technical Memorandum was completed in January 2023. - Multiple public outreach and engagement efforts have occurred since 2022.

+Final design plans for Phases 1 and 2 are anticipated to be finalized by July 2024, with ongoing utility relocation and modification.
+Construction for Phase 1 is scheduled to begin by the start of 2025 and be complete and fully operational by early 2026.
+Phase 2 construction will commence in mid-2026 and be complete and operational by mid-2027.

 Figure 1.
 Project Schedule

+♦ = Task Complete ✓=Project Opening
-404 = Clean Water Act Section 404

-PS&E = plans, specifications, and estimate
+404 = Clean Water Act Section 404 PS&E = plans, specifications, and estimate

 ROW = right-of-way

-TBD = to be determined

-Following this timeline and sequence of events, ODOT can successfully complete this Project before the initial grant funds obligation date of September 30, 2026.
+Following this timeline and sequence of events, ODOT can successfully complete Phase 1 and 2 of this Project, before the initial grant funds obligation date of September 30, 2028.
 The commitment to improving safety and operational performance is demonstrated through a Project schedule designed to provide the Hochatown area with immediate relief from its current challenges.